Q: How do people get referred to Phyllis Tuckwell Hospice Care?

 Q: Do I have to pay for Hospice Care?

-A: No, it is free and we will look after you and your loved ones for as long as you need us – at referral, while you are with us and after bereavement.
+A: No, it is free and we will look after you and your loved ones for as is needed – at referral, while you are with us and after bereavement.
 However, Phyllis Tuckwell is a charity and we need to raise over £20,000 a day to provide all our services.
 We rely on public donations, so if you can make a donation to help cover the cost of caring, we would really appreciate it.
 You will find donation envelopes at the Hospice, The Beacon Centre or you can donate online on this site.

 Q. Does everybody who enters the Hospice die there?